Toloka/docs/en/guide/concepts/train.md

 Let's say you need to create an exam with three tasks, one task per suite.
 If the Toloker succeeds in two out of three tasks, they get the skill.

-If your task uses assignment review (manual review), to set up such a rule you need to specify 3 for "Total reviewed responses".
+If your task uses manual review (manual review), to set up such a rule you need to specify 3 for "Total reviewed responses".
 As you can see in the screenshot, in the first case, all the Tolokers who completed 3 assignments and whose answers are reviewed will get the skill.
 In the second case, only those who have 2 or 3 assignments accepted will get the skill.

 ![](../_images/troubleshooting/number-of-correct-answers.png)